ishanpranav/finc-2-finance/README.md

-# finc-ub-1-finance
+# Finance
-A collection of problem set solutions for NYU FINC 1 Finance
+This is a collection of problem sets from the NYU FINC 1 Finance course.